dabeaz/curio/docs/reference.rst

 If you run this, you will see output of "Outer timeout" from the exception handler at (b).
 This is because the outer timeout is the one that expired.
-The exception handler at (a) does not match.
-At that point, the exception being reported is :py:exc:`curio.TimeoutCancellationError`.
-This exception indicates that a timeout/cancellation has occurred somewhere, but that it is NOT due to the inner-most timeout.
+The exception handler at (a) does not match (at that point, the exception being reported is :py:exc:`curio.TimeoutCancellationError` which indicates that a timeout/cancellation has occurred somewhere, but that it is NOT due to the inner-most timeout).

 If a nested ``timeout_after()`` is used without a matching except clause, a timeout is reported as a